Syed-Sharful-Islam-Sifat/multi-ten-backend/README.md

 MongoDB Atlas M0 (free tier) spins up in under 2 minutes with no credit card.
 This meant I could start building immediately without any local Docker/Postgres setup overhead during the assessment.

 ### 4. Mongoose ODM is Productive
-Mongoose provides schema validation, middleware hooks (for auto-creating history on save), and a clean API — all things that would take longer to wire up manually with a raw SQL client under time pressure.
+Mongoose provides schema validation, middleware hooks (for auto-creating history on save), TTL index declarations, and a clean API — all things that would take longer to wire up manually with a raw SQL client under time pressure.
+The `LoginOtp` model is a good example: TTL index, bcrypt hash storage, and brute-force `attempts` counter are all declared declaratively in one schema file.

 ### Trade-offs Acknowledged
 | Concern | How it's mitigated |